Meet the Global Threads team

 Megan Bridgeland

-I am currently completing my MSc in the History of Science, Technology and Medicine at the University of Manchester, having completed my BSc in Biology with Science and Society in 2020.
+I am currently undertaking my PhD at the Centre for the History of Science, Technology and Medicine (CHSTM) at the University of Manchester, exploring the emergence of modern neurosurgery in the UK.

 Megan’s Global Threads: